SolaceLabs/solace-pretty-dump/README.md

  - Optional indent: integer, default = 4 spaces; specifying 0 compresses payload formatting
     - Use negative indent value (column width) for one-line topic & payload only
        - Use negative zero ("-0") for only topic, no payload
+ - Shortcut mode: if the first argument contains '>', assume topics and localhost default broker
+    - e.g. ./bin/PrettyDump "test/>" -30
+    - If zero parameters, assume localhost default broker and subscribe to "#noexport/>"
  - Default charset is UTF-8.
 Override by setting: export PRETTY_DUMP_OPTS=-Dcharset=whatever
     - e.g. export PRETTY_DUMP_OPTS=-Dcharset=Shift_JIS  (or "set" on Windows)
 ```